unkn0wncode/openai/README.md

 - Input/output types, such as in `responses.Request.Input` and `output.Message.Content` fields.
 - `responses.Request.PreviousResponseID` field that can be filled with `responses.Response.ID` for chaining requests with automatically managed context.
 - `responses.Request.Instructions` field that replaces system messages previously used in the Chat API.
+- Prompt caching configuration via `responses.Request.PromptCacheKey` and `responses.Request.PromptCacheRetention` (for GPT-5.1+ you can set `"24h"` to enable extended caching).
 - Our additional fields in the `responses.Request` type, such as `responses.Request.IntermediateMessageHandler`.

 ### Inputs